mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions - Business Facilities.md

 - ***Order: Craft.*** Craft items with Alchemist’s supplies (craft potions).
 - _**Order: Craft.**_ Hirelings can craft mundane alchemical items at half price.
 - **Financial.** **+15 GP/level** per turn to your business.
+- ***Upgrade.*** This facility starts with 2 hirelings.
+You can pay 2'000GP to upgrade it, increasing the hireling capacity to 4.

 ### Sacristy
 **Prerequisite**: Ability to use a Holy Symbol or Druidic Focus as a Spellcasting Focus